 Subject: Bayesian Modeling Workshop Opportunity

-The National Science Foundation is sponsoring an annual, two-week workshop to provide intensive training in Bayesian modeling for post-doctoral researchers, academic faculty, and agency scientists.
+The National Science Foundation (award #: DEB-1145200) is sponsoring an annual, two-week workshop to provide intensive training in Bayesian modeling for post doctoral researchers, academic faculty, and agency scientists.
+Applications will not be accepted from graduate students.
 Twenty participants will be invited each year.
 There will be no cost for participation in the workshop.
 A $1000 stipend will be provided to each U.S. participant, and a $700 stipend will be provided to each international participant (due to taxes withheld), to defray costs of travel.
-The second workshop will be held May 21-25, 27-30, 2014 at Colorado State University in Fort Collins, CO.
+The third workshop will be held May 20-29, 2015 at the Conservation Trust of Puerto Rico in Old San Juan, Puerto Rico.

 Goals of the Workshop